 Clear the Excess

 Look for things that are cluttering up your financial life.
 Like unused gym memberships or subscription services.
 And delete those tempting shopping apps from your phone.

 Tip 9: Implement the 48-Hour Rule

-So when you hit the pause button for 24-hours, it allows the rational side of your brain to come up with practical ways to spend that money instead.
+When you hit the pause button for 48-hours, it allows the rational side of your brain to come up with practical ways to spend that money instead.

 Like getting out of debt or saving money.

 Also, beware of “deals” that are only good for a set amount of time – 20 minutes, 1 hour, or even 24 hours.

 Marketers are smart.
 They don’t care that you’re figuring out how to stick to a budget.

 They want to get you locked in quickly before you have time to think it over.
 Don’t get me wrong, they’re not bad people.
 They just care about their bottom line, not yours.